-And now, I said, are we beginning to persuade those whom you described as rushing at us with might and main, that the painter of constitutions is such an one as we are praising; at whom they were so very indignant because to his hands we committed the State; and are they growing a little calmer at what they have just heard?
+And now, I said, are we beginning to persuade those whom you described as rushing at us with might and main, that the painter of growing a little calmer at what they have just heard?

 Much calmer, if there is any sense in them.